A nos participants francophones, veuillez noter que la conférence sera également traduite simultanément en français.

 William Swinimer grew up in Nova Scotia where he attended Forest Heights Community High School.
 As a committed Christian, he often shared his faith with his classmates.
 But in 2012 when he wore a T-shirt that said, “Life is wasted without Jesus,” he was suspended.
 As he did not want to in anyway deny Christ and still wanted to use the T-shirt as a door to share the gospel with his peers, he continued to wear it and received more and more suspensions.
 He still has a formal reprimand on his record today.
 The Education Minister of Nova Scotia at the time stated that students should NOT be able to criticize other people’s religious beliefs.
 The principal told him that these kind of messages are hate talk, make people feel unsafe at school, and that these kinds of messages caused people to commit suicide.
 William explained that he only wanted people to experience the joy, peace and life in Christ Jesus that he had found.

 Päivi Räsänen - On trial for sharing her beliefs

 Dr. Erwin Lutzer speaks on Christianity's unifying message

 Don't miss out.

-Register by February 26.
-We look forward to having you join us!
+Register by February 4.
+We look forward to having you join us in-person or online!